 Off-Campus Student Housing

-Regardless of a recession, students will keep going to colleges and universities.
-As a result, they will keep looking for rental properties on and off- campus.
+Regardless of a recession, students will continue attending colleges and universities.
+As a result, they will continue looking for rental properties on and off campus.
 This is where an investment in off-campus student housing will pay off.

 Multifamily Real Estate

-One of the best recession investments is a multifamily property, despite the fact that during a recession, the property’s value might not appreciate, and the rent might grow at snail’s pace.
-The fact remains that even if a few units from the property remain vacant, you’ll still have a steady flow of income during economic turbulence.
+One of the best recession investments is a multifamily property, even though the property’s value might not be appreciated during a recession, and the rent might grow at a snail’s pace.
+The fact remains that even if a few units from the property remain vacant, you will still have a steady flow of income during economic turbulence.

 Senior Housing